 To configure your ADSL Router, open your web browser.
 You may get an error message at this point; this is normal.
 Do not panic!.
 Continue following these directions.
-Type the default IP address (192.168.1.1) or type the short-cut name login.router.
-Press the Enter key and the following screen.
+Type the default IP address (192.168.1.1) Press the Enter key and the following screen, shown in Figure 1 will appear.
+The default user name is admin (case sensitive) and the password is admin (case sensitive).